solid/authentication-panel/README.md

 ## Meetings

-Meetings of the Authentication panel take place at 10AM eastern on Mondays.
+Meetings of the Authentication panel take place at 1400 UTC on Mondays.

 Meeting link: https://meet.jit.si/solid-authentication